View Dyslexie font | View high contrast

 2024 Judging Panel

-The Accessibility in Action Awards 2024 are proud to feature a distinguished panel of five esteemed judges with a diverse range of expertise and experiences.
-This year's judges bring together professionals from various backgrounds, including passionate advocates, students with lived experience and sector leaders.
-Their collective knowledge and passion for inclusive design will ensure a rigorous and fair evaluation process, recognising the most impactful accessibility initiatives and innovations across industries.
+The Accessibility in Action Awards 2024 featured a distinguished panel of esteemed judges with a diverse range of expertise and experiences.
+This year's judges brought together professionals from various backgrounds, including passionate advocates, students with lived experience and sector leaders.
+Their collective knowledge and passion for inclusive design ensured a rigorous and fair evaluation process, recognising the most impactful accessibility initiatives and innovations across industries.

 ""